All Episodes

 I don't think I ever got pushback like that before.

-And yet here we are, you know, I guess just a few years later, and you have people who arguably are the most influential people in conservative politics, Candace Owens and Tucker Carlson feeling compelled to get together and talk about you quite negatively, and then you just receive the kind of imprimatur,
+And yet here we are, you know, I guess just a few years later, and you have people who arguably are the most influential people in conservative politics, Candace Owens and Tucker Carlson, feeling compelled to get together and talk about you quite negatively.

-the ultimate imprimatur of mainstream relevance, which was a New York Times profile, not a particularly flattering one, but a nonetheless big New York Times profile that clearly indicates you have arrived at a kind of station that previously you weren't close to.
+And then you just receive the kind of imprimatur, the ultimate imprimatur of mainstream relevance, which was a New York Times profile, not a particularly flattering one, but a nonetheless big New York Times profile that clearly indicates you have arrived at a kind of station that previously you weren't close to.

-Well, it's uh pretty remarkable.
+Well, it's pretty remarkable.

-I mean, you know, when you talk about back in 2021 when I was on the no fly list and had my bank accounts frozen, I mean, that I would consider even pretty late in the game.
+I mean, you know, when you talk about back in 2021, when I was on the no-fly list and had my bank accounts frozen, I mean, that I would consider even pretty late in the game.

-I remember back in 2017, 2018, that's when I really got started, and I was utterly canceled, completely radioactive, untouchable.
+I remember back in 2017, 2018, that's when I really got started and I was utterly canceled, completely radioactive, untouchable.

 And that's, you know, that was a long time ago.

-It's about nine, eight, nine years ago at this point.
+It was about nine, eight, nine years ago at this point.

 And it's really only been in the past one or two years that all of this has sort of subsided.